dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

         -   To see all users:
             `select * from [CM_ DBName].[dbo].[User_DISC]`

-        -   To see Specific Users, use the following query, where %testuser1% represents username@domain.com for the user you want to look up:
+        -   To see Specific Users, use the following query, where %testuser1% is a placeholder for username@domain.com for the user you want to look up:
             `select * from [CM_ DBName].[dbo].[User_DISC] where User_Principal_Name0 like '%testuser1%'`

         After writing the query, choose **!Execute**.